NVIDIA/FastPhotoStyle/USAGE.md

 By default, our algorithm performs the global stylization.
 In order to obtain a better result or give users control to decide the content–style correspondences, our algorithm supports spatial control through using semantic label maps.
 We manully

-- Install the tool [labelme](https://github.com/wkentaro/labelme) and start it:
+- Install the tool [labelme](https://github.com/wkentaro/labelme) and run the following command to start it:

 ```
 labelme